-State Appropriations - This budget line has been revised from \$14.2 to \$9.2 million reflecting cost reductions that are largely due to the changes in variable rate demand bond (VRDB) support costs.
+State Appropriation Receipts- This budget line has been revised from \$5.9 to \$5.3 million reflecting cost reductions that are largely due to the changes in support costs as a result of refunding the Series 2008B-BV2 Bonds with fixed rate bonds.

-Liquidity Support Costs and Variable Rate Bond Remarketing Fees - These budget lines have been revised from \$12.5 to \$6.2 million and from \$1.2 to \$1million, respectively.
-The budgets now reflect the reduction of VRDB support costs due to the refunding of certain VRDBs with fixed rate bonds and extension or substitution of certain liquidity facilities at rates lower than those projected when the 2010-2011 budget was initially formulated in December 2009.
+Liquidity Support Costs and Variable Rate Bond Remarketing Fees - These budget lines have been revised from \$4.7 to \$4.1 million and from \$834 thousand to \$795 thousand, respectively.
+The budgets now reflect the reduction of variable rate demand bond (VRDBs) support costs due to the refunding of certain VRDBs with fixed rate bonds.

-Other Costs - This budget line has been revised from \$472 thousand to \$726 thousand.
-This increase is largely attributable to reflecting the Series 2003A-4V Bonds' reoffering costs of issuance.
+Other Costs - This budget line has been revised from \$417 thousand to \$352 thousand.
+This decrease is largely attributable to the removal of cost of issuance estimates for conversion of certain bonds that were included in the budget when it was formulated in December 2010.